 Rachel Aspinwall, PECo Artistic Director

-Rachel first brought PECo to life in Cambridge in 2006, as an artist collective exploring site-specific interdisciplinary theatre.
+PECo’s artistic director Rachel first brought the company to life in Cambridge in 2006, as an artist collective exploring site-specific interdisciplinary theatre.
+The idea was to develop creative work through multi-disciplinary collaborations, hence the name Part Exchange Co, latterly shortened to PECo theatre.

-The company then moved to Plymouth where in 2008 – joined by Plymouth based theatre maker Ruth Mitchell – it produced the Hidden City Festival, a large-scale event that celebrated artists, communities, sites and spaces across the city.
+A move to Plymouth saw the company produce the 2008 Hidden City Festival, a large-scale event that celebrated artists, communities, sites and spaces across the city.

-We are committed to making work that matters, to transform the way we engage with each other, our society, the environment in which we live and the planet on which we rely and to do this through an imaginative inquiry into how, where, for and by whom theatre is created and experienced.
+PECo is committed to making work that matters, to transform the way we engage with each other, our society, the environment in which we live and the planet on which we rely, and to do this through an imaginative inquiry into how, where, for and by whom theatre is created and experienced.

 Our work can be separated into the following interconnected areas:

-Create and nurture innovative, accessible new theatre and working practice.
+Create and nurture innovative, accessible new collaborative creative works and working practices.
 Established writers, artists and others, multi-disciplinary collaboration, practice-based research leading to new ways of working, new forms of theatre, sharing creative processes, tools and learning on-line and in the real world.

 Identify and nurture talented emerging writers, artists and others.
 Opportunities for emerging writers, artists and others to develop their work through shadowing or mentoring by established professionals, by access to company online and real-world learning and by having individual practice developed and produced in inspiring professional environments.